S-Miller-1/Expense-Tracker-Application/Expense-Tracker-Application/python-version/README.md

-# Python Version - Expense Tracker Application
+# Expense Tracker Application - Python Version

-## Overview

-This is the Python implementation of the Expense Tracker Application.
-It allows the user to add, view, filter, and summarize personal expenses through a console-based menu.
+This is the Python implementation of the Team 2 Expense Tracker Application.
+The program allows users to record, view, categorize, filter, and summarize personal expenses using a console-based menu.

 ## Features

-- Add an expense
+- Add a new expense
 - View all expenses
 - Filter expenses by category
-- Filter expenses by date
+- Filter expenses by date range
-- View a summary of expenses
+- View an expense summary
+- Calculate overall total expenses
+- Calculate total expenses by category
+- Validate date and amount input

+## Expense Fields

+Each expense includes:

+- Date
+- Amount
+- Category
-- Exit the application
+- Description

-## Language-Specific Features Demonstrated
+## Language-Specific Features Used

+This version demonstrates Python-specific features including:

-- Lists are used to store multiple expenses.
+- Lists to store multiple expense records
-- Dictionaries are used to store each expense.
+- Dictionaries to store each expense
-- Dynamic typing allows variables to be created without declaring a fixed type.
+- Dynamic typing
+- The `datetime` library for date validation
-- Functions are used to organize the program.
+- Functions to organize the program
-- The datetime library is used to validate date input.
-- List comprehensions are used to filter expenses.
+- List comprehensions for filtering expenses

+## Recent Deliverable 2 Update

+The date filtering feature was updated to support date range filtering.
+Users can now enter a start date and end date, and the program will display expenses that fall within that range.

 ## How to Run

-Open the terminal in this folder and run:
+Run the program with:

 ```bash
 python expense_tracker.py